Using a geometric lens to find k disjoint shortest paths: Introduction

-\citet{Eil98} showed the NP-hardness of \kDSP when~$k$ is part of the input.
+Throughout the paper, we assume that the input graph is connected. \citet{Eil98} showed the NP-hardness of \kDSP{} when~$k$ is part of the input.
 Moreover, \citeauthor{Eil98} provided a dynamic-programming based~$O(n^8)$-time algorithm for \DSP{2}.
 This algorithm for \DSP{2} works also for positive edge lengths.
 Recently, \mbox{\citet{GKW19}} and \citet{KS19} independently extended this result by providing polynomial-time algorithms for the case that the edge lengths are non-negative.
+Very recently, \citet{Akh20} presented an algorithm solving~\DSP{2} in $O(n^6)$ time for unweighted graphs and in~$O(n^7)$ for positive edge lengths.
 As for directed graphs, \citet{BK17} provided a polynomial-time algorithm for strictly positive edge length.
 Note that allowing zero-length edges generalizes \textsc{$2$-Disjoint Path} on directed graphs, which is NP-hard~\cite{FHW80}.
-Extending the problem to finding two disjoint $s_i$-$t_i$-paths of minimal total length (in undirected graphs), \citet{BH19} provided an algorithm with running time~$O(n^{11})$.
+Extending the problem to finding two disjoint $s_i$-$t_i$-paths of minimal total length (in undirected graphs), \citet{BH19} provided a randomized algorithm running in~$O(n^{11})$ time.

+The existing algorithms for \DSP{2} are based on dynamic programming with tedious case distinctions.
+We provide a new algorithm using a simple and elegant geometric perspective: \begin{restatable} {theorem}{dsptwoThm} \DSP{2} can be solved in $O(nm)$ time. \end{restatable}

+Whether or not \kDSP{} for constant~$k \ge 3$ is polynomial-time solvable was first asked by \citet{Eil98} over 20 years ago and was posed again as a research challenge in 2019~\cite[open problem 4.6]{FMSZ19}.
+Recently, \citet{Loc21} settled this long standing open question by showing that \kDSP{} can be solved in~$n^{O(k^{5^k})}$ time.
+Using our geometric approach, we provide an improved~$O(k \cdot n^{16k \cdot k! +k + 1})$-time algorithm. \begin{restatable} {theorem}{algorithmThm} \kDSP{} can be solved in~$O(k \cdot n^{16k \cdot k! +k + 1})$ time. \end{restatable}

+We describe the basic idea of our algorithms and the new geometric tools in \cref{sec:poly-time}.
+In \cref{sec:2D-geometry}, we formalize these geometric tools for two paths and prove \cref{prop:2dsp}.
+In \cref{sec:towers}, we lift these arguments to $k > 2$ paths.
+In \cref{sec:the-algorithm}, we present our algorithm for \cref{thm:main-thm} and prove its correctness.